ulvidamirli/my_personal_website/README.md

 ## Getting Started

 1. Create and copy a Github API access token through your Github account settings.
 2. Create an `.env` file in root directory using `.env.example` as example.
-Add your access token to `.env` file.
+Add your access token and other details to `.env` file.
 3. In your Github repo settings, under the 'Features' section, enable 'Discussions'.
 4. Run the development server:
 ```bash